code-stroke/codestroke-backend/README.md

 sure the `case_id` for each returned case is somehow persisted when you follow a case hyperlink so that you can submit the `case_id` with the forms when you make changes.

+### Deleting Patients

+For development purposes, you can delete a patient by accessing the `/cases/<case_id>/` route and sending a delete request.